Apply to Mercer Law School

 Applicants must register with the LSAC Credential Assembly Service at www.lsac.org.
 You must have a separate transcript sent to LSAC from each undergraduate and graduate institution you have attended.

-Applicants must electronicaly complete and certify the application and pay the non-refundable $50 application fee by credit card through LSAC at www.lsac.org.
+Applicants must electronically complete and certify the application and pay the non-refundable $50 application fee by credit card through LSAC at www.lsac.org.

 Applicants must submit a personal statement.
 The personal statement provides prospective students an opportunity to share their perspectives on a number of specified topics.
 Please refer to the application for specific information regarding the personal statement requirement and topics to be discussed.

 Applicants must have letters of recommendation.
-Arrange for at least two professors or employers to write letters of recommendation.
+Two letters of recommendation are required, preferably from university professors.
+Letters should focus on your character, intelligence, and aptitude for the study of law.
 Please use the Letter of Recommendation Service provided by LSAC.

 Foreign Educated Applicants- Mercer Law School requires that foreign transcripts be submitted through the Law School Admission Council (LSAC) Credential Assembly Service.
 If you completed more than one year of postsecondary work outside the US (including its territories) or Canada, you must use the service for the evaluation of your foreign transcripts.
 This service is included in the Credential Assembly Service registration fee.
 An International Credential Evaluation will be completed by the American Association of Collegiate Registrars and Admission Officers, which will be incorporated into your law school report.
 Applicants whose native language is not English, and show undergraduate education is from outside the US, are required to submit a Test of English as a Foreign Language (TOEFL) score.
 If this applies to you, you must contact the Educational Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
 Your score will be included in the credential evaluation document that will be included in your law school report.